 Humans are amazing creatures with incredible talents, but multitasking isn’t one of them.
 If we are preoccupied with something else, we’re missing the now.

 We are at our best when we work in the now.
 Actors refer to it as being “in the moment.”
 For athletes, they are “in the zone.”
-For everyone, it’s really about just being “in the now”–paying attention to and focusing on the present.
+For everyone, it’s about being “in the now” – focusing on the present.

 4. Motivation is not a prerequisite for showing up. (page 52)